Job Action Day: Start Up – How to Network

 Never ask: “Do you know anyone who’s hiring?”

-Your goal is to create real and helpful connections, NOT close the deal on a job offer or try to collect the most business cards in the room.
+Your goal is to create real, helpful connections, NOT to close the deal, land a job offer, or collect the most business cards in the room.

 Let us know how this works for you and share your story!
 Good luck!

 Want more help taking your job search to the next level?
 Check out “Rock Your Job Search™.”
-This program includes proven strategies including: How to Network Effectively Online; How to Ace the Interview; How to Negotiate the Offer and Get the Salary You Deserve, and much, much more.
+This workbook includes proven strategies such as: How to Network Effectively Online; How to Ace the Interview; How to Negotiate the Offer and Get the Salary You Deserve, and much, much more.
 Includes: workbooks, audio, and extra bonuses.
 Enjoy!

 3 thoughts on “Job Action Day: Start Up – How to Network